trizen/raku-rosettacode/programming_tasks/I/Inverted_syntax.md

 ```

-You can't just put the <tt>my</tt> on the <tt>$answer</tt> in the block because the conditional is outside the scope of the block, and would not see the declaration.
+You can't just put the `my` on the `$answer` in the block because the conditional is outside the scope of the block, and would not see the declaration.